 Burgergemeinde Bern serves the Bernese population and promotes the cultural, social and scientific life of the city of Bern.
 Burgergemeinde unites values such as tradition and continuity with the challenges of the future.

-Additional financial support has been provided by Rachel Carson Center for Environment and Society
+Additional financial support has been provided by:

 The following organisations have directly supported individual participants’ involvement in GESA: